There is also a Listing of All Programs that gives a one-line description of each IMOD program and a link to its man page.

 at the command line, as described below.

-To use the installer, just click on it and press buttons to confirm each step.
+To use the installer, just click on it.
+If you get a message from Defender SmartScreen that "Windows protected your PC", press More info instead of Don't run, then press Run anyway.
+If you then get a message from User Account Control asking if you want this app to make changes to your device, press Yes.
+When the installer finally starts, press buttons to confirm each step.
 There are no choices to make.
 Open a new Cygwin window and you should be able to run IMOD programs.

 Here are some optional steps, whichever way you install IMOD: